SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 The code inside the module
-could build up the same shape in a variety of ways, and other code outside the module that uses the shape shouldn't have to care about the list of transformations that were involved.
+could build up the same shape in a variety of ways, and other code outside the module that uses the shape shouldn't have to account for the implementation details about the list of transformations.
 Wrapper types like ``JoinedShape`` and ``FlippedShape`` don't matter to the module's users, and they shouldn't be visible to users of this ASCII art module.